kevinam99/expense_tracker/NOTES.md

 # Expense Tracker - A Phoenix LiveView project

 ## Approach to handling money/currency
 Money can't be handled like normal numbers.
 Precision matters.
-I used the `Decimal` type to store the numbers.
+I used the `Decimal` type to store and work with the numbers.
 For displaying them, I used the `Number` package to display in the appropriate currency format

 ## Describe any architectural decisions you made
 I decided to have a main context `Expense` which has cateogries and expenses.
+I allowed expense tracking for future dates so that known future expenses can already be tracked immediately.

 ## Note any trade-offs or shortcuts taken due to time constraints
 I decided to write tests with AI - at least the LiveView tests.
 Since I am primarily a backend developer, I used the generators in Phoenix to generate the frontend components to spend minimum time in styling them myself